 Cameras – You will definitely want to remember this experience for the rest of your life.
 You can bring digital, disposable, or other film cameras…but at your own risk!

-Computers – Wifi is accessible in many locations throughout Costa Rica; however, theft is also prevelant throughout Costa Rica.
+Computers – Wifi is accessible in many locations throughout Costa Rica; however, theft is also prevalent throughout Costa Rica.
 There are security boxes within many hotel rooms, but sometimes not large enough to fit a laptop.

-Tip: If you do chose to bring electronics, store them in a waterproof container/ziplock bag.
+Tip: If you do choose to bring electronics, store them in a waterproof container/ziplock bag.
 It rains in Costa Rica, and you will most likely be caught in the rain without warning at least once.

 Electrical outlets are the same as the US.
 Don’t forget charges and/or memory cards.